Greater-London-Authority/how-tos/WSO2/setup/WSO2_apim_dockercompose_setup.md

 # Installing dockerized WSO2 API manager v3.0 with Identity Server as Key Manager and API Manager Analytics Support on Ubuntu 18.0 server on AWS.
 ![alt text](images/WSO2_docker.png)

-WSO2 API Manager (APIM) can be easily installed using Docker containers by following the steps below.
+WSO2 API Manager (APIM) can be easily setup in AWS EC2 Ubuntu server using Docker containers by following the steps below.

 ### Step 1: Create AWS EC2 instance - Ubuntu server
 - Launch new instance